-While Redux is still a great state management library that has real use cases for specific apps.
-Over time there were a few common gripes with Redux that surfaced that lead it to fall out of favour as we learnt more as a community:
+While Redux is still a great state management library with use cases for specific apps.
+Over time there were a few common gripes with Redux that surfaced that led it to fall out of favor as we learned more as a community:

 Issues in smaller apps

 For a lot of applications early on it solved the first problem.
 Accessing stored state from anywhere in the tree to avoid the pains of prop-drilling both data and functions to update that data down multiple levels.

 It was often overkill for simple applications that fetched a few endpoints and had little interactivity.